gavinwahl/django-postgres-queue/README.rst

-django-postgres-queue
+django-pg-queue
 =====================

-django-postgres-queue is a task queue system for Django backed by postgres.
+django-pg-queue is a task queue system for Django backed by postgres.

+It was forked from the wonderful and simpler django-pg-queue (https://github.com/gavinwahl/django-pg-queue/) Written by Gavin Wahl.

 Why postgres?